-By numbers, the stock is heavily weighted toward males, but in biomass toward the females, which composed a high proportion of the total fishable and surveyed biomass.
-Nevertheless, at the same time, it seems deficient in large males.
-As a result, the fishable biomass is a bit more that the average as a proportion of the total survey biomass, but compose to an exceptionally high degree of females.
+By numbers and biomass, the stock is heavily weighted toward males, but the females still composed a high proportion of the total fishable (43%) and surveyed biomass (40%).
+Fishable biomass is at the average for the serial mean and as a proportion of the total survey biomass, but compose to a relatively high degree of males.

-Numbers at age-2 are overall, below the 20-year mean and in their lower quantile.
-The number of pre-recruits (14-16,5 mm CL) in total, at a high level both in numbers and relative to the survey biomass and way above their upper quantile; high in absolute numbers and relative to their biomass in offshore regions, but below mean in Disko Bay & Vaigat.
+Numbers at age-2 are overall, below the serial mean but above the past 5-yr mean.
+The number of pre-recruits (14-16,5 mm CL) in total are at an average level both in numbers and relative to the survey biomass; average in absolute numbers and relative to their biomass in offshore regions, but below mean in Disko Bay & Vaigat.